joshnuss/svelte-stripe/README.md

 # svelte-stripe-js

-Everything you need to add Stripe to your Svelte project
+Everything you need to add Stripe to your Svelte project.
+100% [svelte-kit](https://kit.svelte.dev/) compatible.

 ## Components